Events & Conferences

 Scroll down to read or select an event:

 The African American Recognition Ceremony conducted annually for graduating African American Students carries with it a proud heritage spanning more than 20 years.
 The first event, hosted in 1984, set the tone for this prestigious event that is attended by over 1,800 each year.
 This “rite of passage” has become a powerful celebration of achievements by African American students and their families.
 It also serves as an inspirational tool for students still laboring toward fulfilling their degree requirements.
 Often the Recognition Ceremony Committee is approached by continuing and potential students who share their excitement about one day being included in this celebration.

-This annual event is hosted by the Fresno State Black Faculty and Staff Association.
-The Annual African American Recognition Program takes place in May each year.
-Contact (559) 278-5364 or email email@example.com for more information.
+This annual event is hosted by the Fresno State Cross Cultural and Gender Center.
+The Annual African American Recognition Ceremony takes place in May each year.
+Contact John Hunt at (559) 278-4435 or email firstname.lastname@example.org for more information.